 Group

-2020 2019
+2021 2020

 \$ \$

-Impairment loss on trade receivables and contract assets
+Reversal of/(Recognition of) impairment loss on trade receivables and

-arising from contract with customers 115,427 324,039
+contract assets arising from contract with customers 44,883 (115,427)

 Credit risk (Continued)

 The Group in managing its credit risk, assesses and takes into consideration the nature of each customer, and in turn takes deliberate actions in minimising its credit risk.
 These actions include, requesting advance payments from customers, performing credit risk assessment for new customers and regular monitoring of customers' financial standing.